Phosphorescentt/phosphorescent.dev-zola/content/pages/phosphorescent.dev.md

 - [x] Find out if I can specify a different template on a per page basis.
 This would let me use taxonomies instead of folders, but i want to be able to have diff formatting per term in a `category` taxonomy.
-- [ ] Find a nice way to add in a [table of contents](https://www.getzola.org/documentation/content/table-of-contents/).
+- [x] Find a nice way to add in a [table of contents](https://www.getzola.org/documentation/content/table-of-contents/).
 - [ ] Make the tags on the post page look nicer.
-- [ ] Sort links on home page by relevant part from section.
+- [ ] Sort links on home page by relevant attribute from section.
 - [ ] Limit links on home page to highest 10-20.
-- [ ] Make it clear when one link on the home page ends and another one begins (cards or something).
+- [x] Make it clear when one link on the home page ends and another one begins (cards or something).
+  - This has been done by adding dates.
+I'm not the biggest fan of this solution, but it's better than nothing.
 - [x] Make styling consistent across the entire website (currently I am just doing whatever feels good and works).
 - [x] Mobile.